Global properties of Dirichlet forms on discrete spaces: Forms and spaces associated with graphs

-The above sum is absolutely convergent by the definition of $\widetilde{D}$. \begin{remark} When dealing with a bilinear from $Q$ we will usually write $Q(u)$ instead of $Q(u,u)$. \end{remark} We now introduce the \emph{formal operator} \gls{Ltilde} associated to $\widetilde{Q}$.
+Note that the above sum is absolutely convergent by the definition of $\widetilde{D}$. \begin{remark} As for $\ow{Q}$ we will usually write $B(u)$ instead of $B(u,u)$ when dealing with a bilinear from $B$. \end{remark} We come to the \emph{formal operator} $\ow{L}$ associated with $\widetilde{Q}$.
 Let